 Rowing is an excellent cardio workout that is not only effective in building your muscles, but also boosting your caloric level.
 A “normal” exercise schedule will do a great job on your legs, core, and upper body.
-However, in order to target certain areas like your waist, you must be willing to work harder.
+However, to target certain areas like your waist, you must be willing to work harder.
 By focusing on high-calorie-burn workouts, you can effectively tone up your waist area with the rowing machine.

 This is because with every stroke you complete on the machine, more and more calories in your system are expended.
 This makes it possible for your body to take a better form and shape in a short time as more and more fat is being shredded away than normal.
 You can achieve remarkable results in less than two months provided you are consistent and eating properly.

 In addition to proper feeding, you have to use the best rowing machine available if you want to make the most of your effort because not every “jack” out there is good enough.
-Consider checking out the best rowing machine reviews before putting out your money to purchase your own machine.
+Consider checking out the best rowing machine reviews before putting out your money to purchase your machine.

 Now let’s move on and consider 3 simple ways you can effectively tone up with a rowing machine.

-Rowing at steady state
+Rowing at a steady state

 Rowing at intervals

-When you feel comfortable with the steady state rowing, you can accelerate your efforts by working out on intervals but at a high rowing level.
+When you feel comfortable with the steady-state rowing, you can accelerate your efforts by working out on intervals but at a high rowing level.
 Here, you will be required to constantly switch from between very short periods of high-intensity rowing to longer periods of low-intensity rowing.
-So instead of working out between low to moderate levels as observed in steady state, you alternate between low to high rowing levels.
+So instead of working out between low to moderate levels as observed in steady-state, you alternate between low to high rowing levels.
 The short burst of high-intensity rowing is actually what makes this method more powerful for toning up.

-Apart from burning more calories, you also get to spend lesser time in each rowing session compared to rowing at steady state.
-To start, do some warm up for 5 minutes and then quickly increase the intensity as high as possible, maintaining the same tempo for at least 30 seconds.
+Apart from burning more calories, you also get to spend lesser time in each rowing session compared to rowing at a steady state.
+To start, do some warm-up for 5 minutes and then quickly increase the intensity as high as possible, maintaining the same tempo for at least 30 seconds.
 Then, alternate by lowering your intensity to effort level for 30 seconds, and then go high again.
 Repeat the process for 9 – 14 minutes depending on how much you are willing to take in.
 Rest a bit for 4-5 minutes after the last interval before repeating the cycle again.
 If you are dogged enough, then you can go for more than one hour with each workout session.